sea350/ustart_micro/README.md

 # UStart mono

-Re factored beta2 for ustart.
+Re factored b0.2 for ustart.
 Monolithic design stores frontend and backend in one hub.
 NOTE: This repo is in the middle of refactoring.
 Delete this sentence when it is stable.
+NOTE the second: This project is RETIRED

 ## Installation